What is the mission of Professional Dimensions?

 How do I nominate an organization for consideration as the next Charitable Fund project?

 Charitable Fund projects last for a period of two years and new projects are chosen every odd year in the spring.
 During the selection process, members nominate organizations or initiatives and commit to serving as the project champion during the two-year partnership.
-The PD Charitable Fund Board of Directors review these nominations and selects the final project.
+The PD Charitable Fund Board of Directors reviews these nominations and selects the final project.
 Watch the Charitable Fund webpage for updates on the opening of our next nomination period.

 How can I volunteer with the Charitable Fund?